-Residence hall living, suite-style residence, and on-campus apartments are available.
+Residence hall living, suite-style residences, and on-campus apartments are available.
 Our dining hall, run by Bon Appétit, caters to all tastes, including organic and vegetarian fare.

-Your advisor meets with you regularly to provide counsel and academic options to help you finish on time.
+Your advisor will meet with you regularly to provide counsel and academic options to help you graduate on time.
 Many students finish double majors in four years.
 NDNU faculty mentors and the Career Center offer career guidance and job opportunities.

-Most full-time and part-time students can access federal, state, and private loans, as well as scholarships and grants.
-More than 90% received aid last year.
+Most full- and part-time students can access federal, state, and private loans, plus scholarships and grants up to $26,000.
+More than 98% received aid last year.
 Payment plans are available.

-• Women’s: basketball, cross-country, soccer, softball, tennis, volleyball
+• Women’s basketball, cross-country, soccer, softball, track & field, volleyball

 • NCAA Division II, Pacific West Conference